From Our “Ask a Question” mailbag: “Innovative Estate Planning Strategies.”

 Crafting an estate plan for a client means listening to what the client wants, explaining options to the client and then drafting a plan to meet the option selected.
 At times, a client’s circumstances require imaginative ideas.
-Here are some examples of imaginative estate planning that Klenk Law has utilized recently.
+Here are some examples of creative estate planning that Klenk Law has utilized recently.

 It remains a mystery to me why more estate planning attorneys do not use Protectors.
 A Protector is a person or persons you appoint to oversee a trustee with the power to fire and replace the trustee without the need of an attorney or a court hearing.
 No court hearing or attorney is necessary?
 Perhaps that is the reason why estate planning lawyers don’t use them?
 I use them in almost every trust.
 Even the most trusted person or bank can have problems, and if these problems negatively affect the trust, the Protector can “protect” the beneficiary without months of litigation.